Fall 2020 Credit/D/Fail + Emergency Credit/D/Fail

 - Most departments require that all courses taken to satisfy requirements for the major or minor be taken for regular letter grades.
 Questions about whether or not a course taken with the Credit/D/Fail grading option will count toward a major or minor should be referred to the appropriate department.

-- Courses taken to satisfy the College's first-year seminar requirement must be graded with regular letter grades, and courses satisfying distribution and division requirements must also be taken for regular letter grades (unless CR, D, and F are the only grades given for the course).
+- Courses taken to satisfy the College's first-year seminar requirement must be graded with regular letter grades, and courses satisfying distribution and division requirements must also be taken for regular letter grades (unless the course is taught with the Credit/D/Fail Only grading mode and CR, D, and F are the only grades given for the course).

 - An independent study or honors project may not be taken on a Credit/D/Fail basis.

 - A grade of CR (credit) will not count toward a student's GPA.
 A grade of D or F received on the Credit/D/Fail grading scale will count toward a student's GPA, and it will count toward academic standing (probation, suspension, dismissal).
-Refer to the Academic Handbook for more information about academic standing requirements.
+Refer to the Bowdoin College Catalogue and Academic Handbook for more information about academic standing requirements.